ShahroodRC/WRO2025-FE-ShahroodRC/README.md

-# ShahroodRC
+# Shahrood RC

-This repository provides a detailed overview of the ShahroodRC team's robot developed for the 2025 World Robot Olympiad in the Future Engineers category.
+This repository provides a detailed overview of the Shahrood RC team's robot developed for the 2025 World Robot Olympiad in the Future Engineers category.
 The robot was conceptualized, designed, and built by a dedicated team of three students.

 ---